 Professional auto glass technicians have the experience and tools to fix a windshield chip in about 10-15 minutes.

 Repair estimates can vary greatly but it is often completely covered by auto insurance.
-For example, a repair may be $75 for one vehicle, but can be well over $200 for a new luxury vehicle to repair the same sized windshield chip.
+For example, a repair may be $75 for one vehicle but well over $200 for a new luxury vehicle to repair the same-sized windshield chip.

 Comprehensive coverage covers losses that aren’t the result of a collision, such as fire, theft, falling objects, or accidents involving deer.
 Windshield damage falls under comprehensive coverage.
 Some insurers may offer full glass coverage under a comprehensive provision.